Transnational Labour Law in an Era of Rising Nationalism: A New Role of Public Institutions for Sustainable Market Practices?

 By doing this, the workshop will also investigate the state of the art, namely the transnational labour regulatory practices that have emerged which have the potential to promote sustainability.
 The scope for their improvement will be examined, alongside their limitations.
 It is, after all, very probable that the limitations of these practices have affected popular perception of their desirability in the current frame of ‘nationalism’.

-This event will be co-organized by the below institutions.
+This event is co-organized.
 Questions regarding the workshop can be directed to the below contact persons.

 Max Planck Institute for Comparative Public Law and International Law: LL.M., Research Fellow Franz Christian Ebert